danilos1/jatrix/README.md

 There are some features of Jatrix library:
 - A straightforward API.
-- Strassen multiplying (more faster than default matrix product, you can the result of comparison at [samples](https://github.com/danilos1/jatrix/blob/master/samples/) directory of the matrix multiplications).
+- Strassen multiplying (more faster than default matrix product, you can see the result of comparison at [samples](https://github.com/danilos1/jatrix/blob/master/samples/) directory of the matrix multiplications).
 - Comfortable output methods.
 Printing out to markdown file in a pretty form.
 - A vast numbers of methods for enjoyable development.